Repair a Concrete Driveway or Floor

 Flaking Concrete Paint

 If the paint on your concrete is flaking, it is important to find the reason, rather than just scraping and repainting.
 Concrete cracking is a common cause of flaking paint; repair the cracks as above.
 Painted concrete may also flake, bubble, and peel if the incorrect paint was used.
 Make sure that you choose a paint designed for use on exterior concrete surfaces.
 Finally, the source of the flaking may be dampness underneath the concrete.
-In this case, it's advisable to get professional help to deal with the moisture problem.
+In this case, it's advisable to get professional help from local concrete contractors to deal with the moisture problem.

 De-icing compounds which are sprinkled on the roads in winter can be very damaging to concrete, leading to pitting and spalling.
 Even if you yourself don't use them on your drive, the compounds are brought home on the body of your vehicle and are then ground in by your tires.
 In their original state, de-icers don't freeze easily due to their high salt content; instead, they seep into the concrete, freezing when the temperature drops drastically or when they have been sufficiently diluted by snow or rain.
 Deep pits should be filled and the entire surface coated with a bonding agent.

 When snowmelt compounds evaporate, subflorescence (crystallization of salt particles) leads to flaking and spalling of your driveway and floor of your garage, as well as unattractive staining.
 Scrub the floor well with a solution that is designed to deal with the salt content (don't try to clean with just warm water or pressure washing, as these will tend to simply force the salt deeper into the concrete).
 Then apply a bonding agent if necessary.